Eche00/home-let/Documentation.md

 ## Directories
 * `src/assets:` This directory will handle all the images involved in the development process.
 * `src/lib:` The firebase configuration should be handled in this directory using env variables to protect sensitive keys.
-This directory will also hold logic for the
+This directory will also hold logic for the registration and co.
 * `src/styles:` All css styles will be handled here, the primary styling for the project is vanilla css along side bootstrap and other similar libraries.
 * `src/pages:` Due to the size of the project, there will be number of pages.
 This directory will handle pages like Home, About, Contact, Policy, products, etc.
 * `src/authentication:` The user authentication screens like login, register, forget password, and getDash screens will be handled in this directory.